juliointest/test-automation-php-webdriver/README.md

 1. Open the project folder by command line prompt
 2. Run the command `composer install`

-### Run the test scripts
+### Running the test scripts on PHPUnit

 1. Open the project folder by command line prompt
-2. ./vendor/bin/phpunit --testsuite "CFR Test Suite"
+2. ./vendor/bin/phpunit --testsuite "The Test Suite"

+### Running the test scripts on Behat

+1. Open the project folder by command line prompt
+2. ./vendor/bin/behat